Best Oculus Quest 2 controller alternatives 2022

 Reasons to avoid

 You might laugh at this one, but, truly, using your hands in VR is a sublime experience — when it works, that is.
-The Oculus Quest and Oculus Quest 2 can both track hands in VR space thanks to the four cameras positioned outside the headset.
+After all, there's no controller more precise than your own fingers.
+In ideal conditions, the Oculus Quest and Oculus Quest 2 can track hands in VR space thanks to the four cameras positioned outside the headset.
 Hand tracking is best used for navigating the menus and official Oculus entertainment apps.
 However, the best hand-tracking games for Quest 2 will give you a uniquely immersive experience, even if there are only a few games that support the feature.

 Bottom line

-The Oculus Quest 2 was made to be played out of the box without anything else, but there's no doubting the value that accessories can add to the package.
-Like the Xbox Core Controller, alternative controllers will allow you to more easily play classic VR titles that don't have motion controller support.
+The Oculus Quest 2 was made to be played out of the box without anything else to set up or worry about, but the right accessories can take even the best VR experience even higher.
+A reliable classic controller like the Xbox Core Controller will make it both fun and easy to play VR games that don't have the motion control support we've come to expect from VR titles today.
 You'll also find that these are a great way to play classic games via emulators — which can be sideloaded onto Quest — or when playing traditional games on a giant virtual monitor with software like Virtual Desktop.

-Fans of flight sims will certainly want to pick up a good HOTAS for an even more immersive experience, as it'll make you feel like you're actually sitting in the cockpit of an aircraft or your favorite Star Wars ship.
+A good HOTAS is a must for anyone interested in flight sims and dogfighting games.
+They'll help transport you into the cockpit of an aircraft or your favorite Star Wars ship.
 Just remember that these all require a gaming PC to plug into, and all games that support them will be running on a gaming PC.

-Lastly is the hands-only experiences powered by the four cameras on the front of an Oculus Quest or Oculus Quest 2.
-Oddly enough, your hands can actually become controllers with these platforms and any supported title, meaning you won't even need to remember to charge those controllers for a uniquely immersive VR experience.
+Lastly are the hands-only experiences powered by the four cameras on the front of an Oculus Quest or Oculus Quest 2.
+Oddly enough, your hands can actually become controllers within the Quest's menus and any supported titles, meaning you won't even need to remember to grab new batteries for those controllers to get a uniquely immersive VR experience.